NCAR/DART/models/gitm/netcdf_to_gitm_blocks.rst

 | The `Global Ionosphere Thermosphere Model (GITM) <http://ccmc.gsfc.nasa.gov/models/modelinfo.php?model=GITM>`__ is a
   3-dimensional spherical code that models the Earth's thermosphere and ionosphere system using a stretched grid in latitude and altitude.
-For a fuller description of using GITM within DART, please see the :doc:`./readme`.
+For a fuller description of using GITM within DART, please see the :doc:`./readme` documentation.
 | ``netcdf_to_gitm_blocks`` is the program that updates the GITM restart files (i.e. ``b?????.rst``) with the
   information from a DART output/restart file (e.g. ``perfect_ics, filter_ics, ...``).
 | The list of variables used to create the DART state vector are specified in the ``input.nml`` file.